learn-co-curriculum/dsc-lingalg-motivation/README.md

 <img src="http://faculty.tru.ca/rtaylor/math1300/linalg_wordcloud.jpg" width = 500>

-We shall go through an introductory series of lessons and labs that will cover basic ideas of linear algebra: an understanding of vectors and matrices with some basic operations that can be performed on these mathematical entities.
+We'll go through an introductory series of lessons and labs that will cover basic ideas of linear algebra: an understanding of vectors and matrices with some basic operations that can be performed on these mathematical entities.
 We shall implement these ideas in python, in an attempt to give you foundation knowledge towards dealing with these algebraic entities and their properties.
 These skills will be applied in advanced machine learning sections later in the course.

 ## Further Reading